-In a world where data breaches and privacy infringements have serious consequences on the business, the principle of least privilege is one of the topmost security best practice that systems and companies need to follow.
+In a world where data breaches and privacy infringements have serious consequences on the business, the principle of least privilege is one of the topmost security best practices that systems and companies need to follow.
 The principle of least privilege (PoLP) is the foundation of a business’s cyber security structure.

 What is the principle of least privilege?

-Security professionals usually regard this principle as concerning user accounts’ access rights, admin privileges and computer security frameworks.
-However, the least privilege principle has a broader application range, including access controls & security throughout an organisation.
+Security professionals usually regard this principle as concerning user access rights, admin privileges and computer security frameworks.
+However, the Principle of least privilege has a broader application range, including access controls & security throughout an organisation.
 PoLP even applies to scenarios outside the work environment.

-- Varying operating systems (Windows, macOS, Linux, Unix.)
+- Varying operating systems (Windows, macOS, Linux, Unix)